Michael-Reefe/Loki.jl/README.md

 num = 10
 ```
 The SSP options determine how the grid of Simple Stellar Populations (SSPs) is generated.
 You can set a minimum, maximum, and number of grid points for the ages (in Gyr) and the metallicities (in log(Z/Zsun)).
 Note that both quantities are logarithmically spaced in the grid, even though the ages are measured in linear Gyr while the metallicities are measured in the logarithmic quantity by default.
 The total number of SSPs generated will be the multiplation of both "nums", which by default is 400.
 Note that these options are only relevant if "stellar_template_type" is "ssp".

+The `imf` option selects the stellar initial mass function used when generating the SSP templates.
+The available options are:
+- `"salpeter"` (default): a single Salpeter power law with slope 2.35 across all mass ranges.
+- `"bottom-heavy-1"`: a steeper slope of 3.0 across all mass ranges.
+- `"bottom-heavy-2"`: slopes of (3.0, 3.0, 2.35) across three successive mass ranges.
+- `"bottom-heavy-3"`: slopes of (2.97, 2.13, 2.35) across three successive mass ranges.

+The "bottom-heavy" options place relatively more mass in low-mass stars, which can be appropriate for massive early-type galaxies.
+Note that changing the IMF affects the inferred stellar masses, and that this option is only relevant if "stellar_template_type" is "ssp".

 ```toml
 [stars]